 Hey Oak City Church.
 I just want you to know that I think that 2014 was a great year.
 Jesus did lots of great things through our church.
 We learned how to pray together.
 We learned how to worship together.
 We studied the book of Job (WOW!)
 We baptized people.
-Marriages were saved and are being saved.
+Marriages were saved.
 People who did not know Christ as their savior came to know Him at our church.
-And we did it all in a new building!
+And we did it all in our new building!

 We also saw some trying times as a church in 2014.
-Reminders that the world is still stained by sin cause us to wait with great anticipation the day that Christ will return and complete is work of making all things new.
-And on that day He will rid us of the presence of sin completely.
+Reminders that the world is still stained by sin cause us to wait with great anticipation the day that Christ will return, complete his work of making all things new, and rid us of the presence of sin completely.

 Then Jesus told his disciples, “If anyone would come after me, let him deny himself and take up his cross and follow me.
 For whoever would save his life will lose it, but whoever loses his life for my sake will find it. – Matthew 16:24-25

 In this scene, Jesus has just finished telling His disciples that He is going to be killed and will rise from the dead.
 And He tells those who are following Him that if they want to truly “come after” Him that they have to “take up their crosses” and die too. “dying” is the only way for this disciples to truly find life.